davidblakneymoore/A-Function-for-Comparing-Multiple-Correlation-Coefficients-From-Independent-Correlations-in-R/README.md

-# A Function for Comparing Multiple Correlation Coefficients in R
+# A Function for Comparing Multiple Correlation Coefficients From Independent Correlations in R

-This repository contains the code for an R function that will report p-values for pairwise correlation coefficient comparisons and that will report separation lettering for correlation coefficients.
-This code is based on the work of Levy (1977).
+This repository contains the code for comparing 3 or more correlation coefficients based on a well established and published method (Levy, 1977).
+Importantly, it assumes the correlations are independent.
+When independence cannot be assumed, please consider using a different procedure.

 This function takes 6 arguments, and the first 3 are required.